Petar-Koprinkov/DotNET-App-CI_CD/README.md

-Test repository for Jenkins and Github Actions
+Test repository for Jenkins and Github Actions.